Microtribute/browser-fingerprinting/README.md

 - `Mozilla/5.0 (Linux; Android 11) AppleWebKit/537.36 (KHTML, like Gecko) Version/4.0 Chrome/83.0.4103.106 Mobile DuckDuckGo/5 Safari/537.36`

 ### Special Notes for the Brave browser
 - Brave changes the fingerprints (audio & canvas), and the names of the plugins on every startup.
-[Fingerprinting randomization](https://brave.com/whats-brave-done-for-my-privacy-lately-episode3/)
+[Fingerprinting Randomization](https://brave.com/whats-brave-done-for-my-privacy-lately-episode3/) and [Fingerprinting Protections](https://github.com/brave/brave-browser/wiki/Fingerprinting-Protections)
 - Brave is shipped with third-party cookies disabled by default, making it almost impossible to identify users using third-party cookies.
 - There is `navigator.brave` object we can use to detect the brave browser easily in pure JavaScript.